 I swear, Lady knew I was pregnant with my oldest daughter, Arden, before I even knew it.
 She’d come upstairs as soon as she heard me stirring in the morning and would accompany me to the bathroom to provide moral support, as I was cripplingly sick with nausea the duration of my pregnancy.

 Lady started limping over Labor Day weekend in 2013.
 Turns out she had osteosarcoma, an incurable form of bone cancer, which originated in her back left leg.
 Amputation and chemotherapy were options, but they would only buy us a small window of time, and we didn’t think it was worth it to put her through the loss of a leg.
 The vet estimated Lady would make it six weeks but she, in the true spirit of a fighter, made it to twelve.
+Good thing we decided to take out dog insurance before all this happened.

 Five months shy of meeting our second daughter, Elle.